Gold Rush Children’s Books

 International Middle Grade Fiction

-NEW ZEALAND’S OTAGO GOLD RUSH
+NEW ZEALAND’S GOLDFIELDS

 The small, run-down town of Eden is the only place Jenny Burns has ever called home.
 The roots of the trees are in her bones, the air of the mountains is in her breath, the lakes and rivers are in her blood.